scriptype/feed/readme.md

 This will encrypt the secret and put it into `.travis.yml`.

+If you cloned the repo, I recommend cleaning my own encrypted keys from `.travis.yml` before adding yours.
+Those will not work for you and will unnecessarily pollute your `.travis.yml`.

 You can safely commit `.travis.yml` to version control.

 ## Tests